Island Drive, Anau Look Out & Bloody Mary's

 Approx. 2.5 hours

 Meet the flower-painted "Le Truck" buses and enjoy a two-hour scenic drive through beautiful Bora Bora.
-You'll travel in comfort as the narrated tour circles around the 22-mile road that surrounds the island and encompasses all the points of interest, scenic sights and historic landmarks.
+This narrated tour circles around the 22-mile road that surrounds the island and encompasses points of interest, scenic sights and historic landmarks.

 Continue passed the American military shelter and relics from World War II and see the huge, seven inch naval cannons over 20 feet long on their swivel bases.
 Then take in the spectacular views from Paopas Point and Matira Point.

 Scenic photo opportunities abound on this tour.
 You'll stop at Anau Lookout to gaze over the coral inlets surrounding the island.
 In the distance, catch a glimpse of the neighboring islands of Raiatea and Taaha.
 Panoramic views from Taihi Point allow you to see the majestic 2,400-foot-high Mount Otemanu, which overlooks the entire island.